TomPlum/advent-of-code-2020/README.md

 ## About
 After much deliberation I (anti-climatically) decided to take the same approach as [last year](https://github.com/TomPlum/advent-of-code-2019) and take my time with each puzzle by taking a more enterprise-style test-driven approach in Kotlin as I really enjoyed it.
+I did, however, manage to complete both parts every day (except Day 22 Part 2 - I was ill!) on the day of their release.
+This included writing a passing solution, cleaning up somewhat, improving the performance, testing and documenting.

 ## Contents
 * [Getting Started](#getting-started)